-GAO recommends that the Secretary of Agriculture direct the Chief of the Forest Service to take several actions to improve the agency's ability to identify and prioritize its reforestation and timber stand improvement needs.

-In commenting on a draft of this report, the Forest Service on behalf of the Department of Agriculture agreed with GAO's findings and recommendations.
+In its report, GAO recommended that the Secretary of Agriculture direct the Chief of the Forest Service to take several actions to improve the agency's ability to identify and prioritize its reforestation and timber stand improvement needs.
+In commenting on a draft of the report, the Forest Service agreed with GAO's findings and recommendations.

-www.gao.gov/cgi-bin/getrpt?GAO-05-374.
+www.gao.gov/cgi-bin/getrpt?GAO-05-586T.